A cleft palate and a cleft lip are congenital issues that can manifest while your baby is developing in the womb.

 This is because older children have had more time to ingrain bad habits, which makes breaking them more challenging.

-Contact District Speech today if you’re looking for speech therapy treatments for cleft palate & cleft lip to schedule an evaluation for your child.
+Book your appointment with us at District Speech today if you’re looking for speech therapy treatments for cleft palate and cleft lip to schedule an evaluation for your child.

 1300 I St NW, #400E,